38:250 Weather and Climate

 Course Description

-This course is an introductory physical geography course that investigates processes operating in the atmosphere that determine weather and climate.
-There are three broad areas of study: 1) processes in the atmosphere, which determine temperature, precipitation, etc.; 2) atmosphere in motion, which determines the actual weather; and 3) environmental challenges such as air pollution and climate change.
-First, we examine the structure of our planet’s atmosphere, and then we add movement to the system before we delve into topics of global concern such as air pollution and climate change.
+This course is an introductory geography course that investigates the physical characteristics of Earth’s orbit around the Sun and the processes operating in the atmosphere that affect seasonality and determine short-term weather patterns and long-term climatic characteristics.
+There are three broad areas of study: 1) processes in the atmosphere, which determine variations in temperature, precipitation, and humidity; 2) atmospheric motions, which dictate weather patterns; and 3) the global distribution of climates and climate change.

 Grading Scheme